LucCo99/stock-alert/README.md

 2. **Set up the database:**

     - Create a MySQL database.
-    - Import the provided SQL schema for the `stock_checks` table.
+    - Import the provided SQL schema for the `stock_checks` table.(using the sample.sql adn import to MYSQL)

 3. **Configure the App:**